TheCacophonyProject/cacophony-api/README.md

 * Create a bucket in minio called 'cacophony'
   - `wget https://dl.minio.io/client/mc/release/linux-amd64/mc`
   - `chmod +x mc`
-  - `./mc config host add myminio http://127.0.0.1:9000 <private key> <public key> ` (Note this line can is the same as the command-line access printed out when you start minio)
+  - `./mc config host add myminio http://127.0.0.1:9000 <private key> <public key> ` (Note this line is the same as the command-line printed out when you start minio)
   - `./mc mb myminio/cacophony`
 * Once Minio is running, note the access key and secret key it generated, as well as the port it's running on (default is 9000)